1. What is this lawsuit about?

 20. How will Settlement Class Counsel be paid?

-Settlement Class Counsel will ask the Court for attorneys’ fees based on their services in this litigation, not to exceed one third of the Settlement Fund net of any expense reimbursement and class representative service awards.
-Settlement Class Counsel will ask to be reimbursed for certain expenses already incurred on behalf of the Settlement Class in an amount up to $1 million and will also seek permission to set aside up to seven percent of the gross Settlement Fund for future litigation expenses to be used in the continuing lawsuits against the non-settling Defendants.
-Settlement Class Counsel will also seek service awards of up to $15,000 for each class representative.
+Class Counsel will ask the Court for attorneys’ fees based on their services in this lawsuit, not to exceed one-third of the Settlement Fund.
+Class Counsel will also ask to be reimbursed for certain expenses incurred on behalf of the Settlement Class and will also seek permission to set aside up to eight percent of the Settlement Fund for future litigation expenses.
+Class Counsel will also seek service payments of up to $10,000 for each class representative.
 Any payment to the attorneys or class representative will be subject to Court approval, and the Court may award less than the requested amount.
-The attorneys’ fees, costs, expenses, and service awards that the Court orders, plus the costs to administer the Settlement, will come out of the Settlement Fund.
-Settlement Class Counsel may seek additional attorneys’ fees, costs, expenses, and service awards from any other settlements or recoveries obtained in the future.
-When Settlement Class Counsel’s motion for fees, costs, expenses, and service awards is filed, it will be available here.
-The motion will be posted on the website at least 14 days before the deadline for objecting, commenting on, or excluding yourself from the Settlement.
-You will have an opportunity to comment on this request.
+The attorneys’ fees, costs, expenses, and service payments that the Court orders, plus the costs to administer the Settlement, will come out of the Settlement Fund.
+Class Counsel may seek additional attorneys’ fees, costs, expenses, and service payments from any other settlements or recoveries obtained in the future.

 Back To Top